-Allied Health Science Technology
+Allied Health Science Technology Grade 12 Year

+2 credits

-Grade 12 Year 2 credits Available through Paoli Memorial and Phoenixville Hospitals, this program exposes academically talented students to the numerous health careers available today.
+Available through Paoli Memorial and Phoenixville Hospitals, this program exposes academically talented students to the numerous health careers available today.
 It includes 7.5 hours per week of clinical and classroom experience in a health care facility.
 Students' clinical experiences are supervised by the program instructor in collaboration with hospital staff, who serve as mentors.
 Enrollment at each location is limited.
 Transportation is not provided by the District.
-The two credits earned through this program will be documented on a Pass/Fail basis on the students' transcripts under the Experiential Learning Opportunities section.
+The two credits earned through this program will be documented on a Pass/Fail basis on students' transcripts.